On this page:

 • restricting vessel speeds

-• using thermal imaging and other observation methods to look out for and track marine animals and other protected species
+• using thermal imaging, underwater passive acoustic monitoring (PAM) and other observation methods such as trained observers onboard to look out for and track marine animals and other protected species

 • shutting down sound sources if marine mammals are detected within a certain distance